 Configure the Datamart

-Configure the Datamart for a successful execution of the Datamart Extraction job.
+Configure the Datamart for the successful execution of the Datamart Extraction job.
 The job is required to run on a regular schedule for the successful operation of

 The Datamart supports the following types of reporting information and services:

 - Protection from transaction database schema changes (when you customize reports or implement business intelligence applications).

 - Multiple OBS types that enable multiple views of resource and project data (combined or viewed individually).

 - The default OBS location type is the USA unit.
 If a project is not associated with any OBS location, USA is used in the datamart extraction.
 If a project is associated with another OBS location type (for example, the Germany OBS location), then that OBS location type is used in the datamart extraction.

 - You can also specify a default OBS unit to use for projects and resources that are not assigned to an OBS type.

 Verify the Prerequisites

 Complete the following prerequisites before setting up the Datamart: